Land0fChocolate/NewEmeraldRomHack/README.md

 - Wild Encounters adjusted.
 	- There is a small chance for a wild encounter to be a double battle.
 	- There is a small chance to encounter a wild Pokemon a much higher level than others in the same area.
-	- Both Latias and Latios are available roaming at the same time.
+	- Both Latias and Latios are available roaming at the same time and flee away from their location less often.
 	- All Legendary and Mythical Pokemon can be repeatedly acquired.
+- Shiny chance has been improved to about 1 in 2000.
 - Repeatedly acquirable fossils.
 - Level up requirements of many Pokemon have been tweaked.
 Starters evolve a little later.
-Pokemon with unnecessarily late evolutions (like the fossils, Rufflet, Deino) evolve earlier.
+Pokemon with unnecessarily late evolutions (like the fossils, Trapinch) evolve earlier.
 - Tradeback guy added.
 Provides a service for the player to trade Pokemon with themselves and trigger trade evolutions.
 He lives in Lilycove.
 - Some Emerald changes have been reverted to how they were in Ruby/Sapphire.
 	- Steven is back to being champion and Wallace back to being a gym leader.
 	- Prof Birch is chased by a Poochyena instead of a Zigzagoon.
 - Opponent Trainer parties have been updated.
-- New opponent Trainer classes.
+- New opponent Trainer classes like Street Thugs and Fairy Tale Girls.
 - Contests have been updated to take on the various changes.
 	- More Pokemon added to opponent lists, especially new Pokemon species.
 	- Opponents have updated movesets.